TobikoData/sqlmesh/docs/guides/observer.md

 Each custom measure is associated with a model and is defined by a SQL query in the model file.

+The `@measure` macro is used to define custom measures.
+The body of the `@measure` macro is the query, and each column in the query defines a separate measure.

+A measure's name is the name of the column that defined it.
+Measure names must be unique within a model, but a name may be used in multiple models.

-A measure query is specified in the `@measure` macro after the primary model query.
-The measure query will be executed during a SQLMesh `plan` or `run` after the primary model query is executed.
+A model may contain more than one `@measure` macro specification.
+The `@measure` macros must be specified after the model's primary query.
+They will be executed during a SQLMesh `plan` or `run` after the primary model query is executed.

-A measure query may return multiple columns, each of which will be stored as individual measures.
-Multiple measure queries may be specified in a model.

-This example shows a model definition that includes a measure query calculating the total number of rows in the table and the average value of the model's `numeric_col` column:
+This example shows a model definition that includes a measure query defining two measures: `row_count` (the total number of rows in the table) and `num_col_avg` (the average value of the model's `numeric_col` column).

 ```sql
 MODEL (